sh1wangn1/stats220/README.md

 **Here is a little bit about me:**
-- I am into Bodybuilding
+- I do Bodybuilding as a hobby
 - I just recently got into boxing
 - I have 15 goldfishes and 11 chickens as pets :)